With the recent focus in the MINNEAPOLIS area on improving fuel economy, we've been told how important it is to maintain our tire pressure.

 While there may be legal requirements for the MINNEAPOLIS area, there are safety concerns that go beyond meeting minimum replacement mandates.

-We're referring to the tread depth on a tire, it can't move the water out of the way and you start to hydroplane.
+We're referring to the tread depth on a tire, it can't move surface water out of the way and you start to hydroplane.

-A car and a full-sized pick-up were brought up to 70 miles per hour, or 112 kilometers an hour, and then made a hard stop in the wet test area.
+A car and a full-sized pick-up accelerated to 70 miles per hour, or 112 kilometers an hour, and then made a hard stop in the wet test area.
 Stopping distance and time were measured for three different tire depths:

 Of course, stopping distances were greater for the heavier pick-up truck.